 Early Childhood Screening is a state requirement for kindergarten entrance in Minnesota at a public instruction and is recommended for children when they reach age three.

 This free screening includes a review of immunizations, vision, hearing, growth and development which is then summarized with parents.
 It's purpose is to affirm a child’s development and identify any early needs for educational assistance.

 For questions about children under age three, call (952) 933-GROW

 If your child will be entering kindergarten in the fall and has not been screened, please make an appointment.

-Screening Location: Educational Service Center, 5901 Sunnyfield Road East, Minnetrista (Please enter through the basement doors.
+Screening Location: Educational Service Center, 5901 Sunnyfield Road East, Minnetrista (Please enter through the lower level doors.
 Drive around to the back of the building to park and enter.)

 Westonka Community Preschool

-The Westonka Community Preschool is a developmentally appropriate school readiness program that emphasize activities in all areas of growth, development and learning for children ages three (by Oct.
-31) through five years.
+The Westonka Community Preschool is a developmentally appropriate school readiness program that emphasize activities in all areas of growth, development and learning for children ages three (by September 1 of the current school year) through five years.

 Our classrooms provide a peer-group setting offering students an opportunity to practice important social and emotional skills that are so necessary for success in kindergarten while building on their understanding of pre-academic skills.
 Classes include a diverse grouping of children reflective of the community, with some classes inclusive with special education.
 We try to offer two field trips every year plus there might be additional classroom trips to local destinations.
 We see our parents as partners in our child's education.
 We partner with you in a variety of ways on a monthly basis to help you enhance your child's growth and development.
 Our program staff are licensed staff or have many years of experience working with preschool aged children.